Essential guide to following the race

-The start of the QantasLink 70th Brisbane to Gladstone Yacht Race will be streamed live locally, nationally and to the farthest reaches of the globe for audiences to watch on their mobile device or computer via this website, the Qantas website and the Brisbane to Gladstone Facebook page.
+The start of the 71st Brisbane to Gladstone Yacht Race will be streamed live locally, nationally and to the farthest reaches of the globe for audiences to watch on their mobile device or computer via this website and the Brisbane to Gladstone Facebook page.

 Bringing the spectacle to audiences for all to see will be accomplished through cutting edge delivery technology, six on the water cameras, drones and a professional commentary team.

 Once the Race is underway, we will have a 360 degree camera on board one of the leading boats so you can jump on board for the entire journey.
 Once in Gladstone, we will be providing live coverage of the finish, interviews with the crews when they reach dock and to wrap it all up, coverage of the trophy presentations.

 On the Web

 For those who can not watch the stream live, you will be able to watch the broadcast at any time via this website or our facebook site.
 The website also have links to the yacht tracker, previous results and infomation on all the yachts competing.
 For up to the minute news, make use of our Twitter, Instagram and Facebook feeds or just keep an eye on the front page of this site for updates.

 By far the most visited page of the website is the Yacht Tracker page, which allows viewers to track the entire fleet or a particular boat from start to finish.
 Yacht Tracker uses a specifically designed tool that calculates the predicted results for each and every boat in the fleet, so you can see how each boat is performing.